 1704.2 Special inspections.
 Where application is made for construction as described in this section, the owner shall employ one or more special inspectors to provide inspections and tests during construction on the types of work listed under Section 1705.
-All individuals or agents performing special inspection functions shall operate under the direct supervision of a Registered Design Professional (RDP) in responsible charge of special inspection activities, also known as the "special inspector."
-The special inspector shall ensure that the individuals under the special inspector's charge are performing only those special inspections or laboratory testing that are consistent with the individual's knowledge, training and certification for the specified inspection or laboratory testing.
+All individuals or agents performing special inspection functions shall operate under the direct supervision of an RDP in responsible charge of special inspection activities, also known as the "special inspector."
+The special inspector shall ensure that the individuals under their charge are performing only those special inspections or laboratory testing that are consistent with their knowledge, training and certification for the specified inspection or laboratory testing.

-- 5. The building official shall be permitted to waive special inspections and tests. - 6.
-Special inspections and tests are not required for: - 6.1.
-One story buildings under 20 feet (6096 mm) in height that do not exceed 5,000 square feet (465 m2) in building area; or - 6.2.
-Alterations to Group U structures that do not increase loads in accordance with Sections 603.7.3 and 603.7.4 of the VEBC.

-- 7. Unless otherwise required by the building official, special inspections and tests are not required for occupancies in Group R-3, R-4 or R-5 and occupancies in Group U that are accessory to a residential occupancy including those listed in Section 312.1. - 8.
-Special inspections and tests are not required for portions of structures designed and constructed in accordance with the cold-formed steel light-frame construction provisions of Section 2211.1.2 or the conventional light-frame construction provisions of Section 2308. - 9.
+- 1. The building official shall be permitted to waive special inspections and tests. - 2.
+Special inspections and tests are not required for: - 2.1.
+One story buildings under 20 feet (6096 mm) in height which do not exceed 5,000 square feet ($\frac{565}{465}$ m2) in building area; or - 2.2.
+Alterations to Group U structures which do not increase loads in accordance with Sections 603.7.3 and 603.7.4 of the VEBC. - 3.
+Unless otherwise required by the building official, special inspections and tests are not required for occupancies in Group R-3, R-4 or R-5 and occupancies in Group U that are accessory to a residential occupancy including those listed in Section 312.1. - 4.
+Special inspections and tests are not required for portions of structures designed and constructed in accordance with the cold-formed steel light-frame construction provisions of Section 2211.1.2 or the conventional light-frame construction provisions of Section 2308. - 5.
 The contractor is permitted to employ the approved agencies where the contractor is also the owner.